erxes/erxes/docs/docs/developer/developing-plugins.md

 ---

-Please go to **<a href="https://docs.erxes.io/development/developing-plugins">the installation guideline</a>** to install erxes XOS, but no need to run the erxes with the same direction.
+Please go to **<a href="https://docs.erxes.io/docs/developer/ubuntu">the installation guideline</a>** to install erxes XOS, but no need to run the erxes with the same direction.

 :::warning

-Before running erxes you need several other actions required to develop your own plugins at erxes XOS.
-Please make sure you should be back straight after you install erxes XOS using **<a href="https://docs.erxes.io/development/developing-plugins">the installation guideline</a>**.
+We assume you've already installed erxes XOS on your device.
+Otherwise the guideline below would not work out properly.
+Please make sure you should be back after you install erxes XOS using **<a href="https://docs.erxes.io/docs/developer/ubuntu">the installation guideline</a>**.

 :::